0xSpaceShard/starknet-hardhat-plugin/README.md

 ```
 If no paths are provided, all Starknet artifacts from the default artifacts directory are deployed.
 Paths can be files and directories.

-Notice that this plugin relies on `--starknet-network` and not on Hardhat's `--network`.
-So if you specify
+Notice that this plugin relies on `--starknet-network` (or `STARKNET_NETWORK` environment variable) and not on Hardhat's `--network`.
+So if you define
 ```javascript
 module.exports = {
   networks: {